Hans Bock (chemist)

 Hans Bock (5 October 1928 – 21 January 2008) was a German chemist born in Hamburg and died in Königstein im Taunus.

 Career

-Hans Bock studied chemistry at the University of Munich, where he received his PhD in 1958 for his work on water-free hydrazine in the group of Egon Wiberg.
-In 1964 he received his post doctoral lecture qualification after work on phosphorus containing diacenes in the same research group.
-Subsequently, he had a three-year visit in the group of Edgar Heilbronner at ETH Zurich/Switzerland, where he worked on applications of the HMO-model, leading to the textbook: The HMO model and its application.
+Hans Bock studied chemistry at the Ludwig-Maximilians-Universität München, where he received his PhD in 1958 for his work on water-free hydrazine in the group of Egon Wiberg.
+In 1964, he received his postdoctoral lecture qualification after work on phosphorus containing diacenes in the same research group.
+Subsequently, he had a three-year visit in the group of Edgar Heilbronner at ETH Zurich in Switzerland, where he worked on applications of the HMO-model, leading to the textbook: The HMO model and its application.

-In 1968 he was announced full professor for inorganic chemistry at the University of Frankfurt.
+In 1968, he was announced full professor for inorganic chemistry at Goethe University Frankfurt.

 Research

 Bock is the author and co-author of more than 500 publications in peer-reviewed journals.
 His research focused on preparation of element-organic compounds and their characterisation by appropriate physical measurement methods.
 Main focus was set on development and application of X-ray photoelectron spectroscopy (XPS) for detection and characterisation of transient molecules.

 He proposed the use of the super silyl group in 1993.